-Promising new antibiotic targets potentially deadly gut infectionsApril 12th, 2013 in Diseases, Conditions, Syndromes /
+Promising new antibiotic targets potentially deadly gut infectionsApril 12, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Researchers at the University of Virginia School of Medicine have developed a promising new antibiotic to treat potentially deadly gastrointestinal infections without harming the beneficial probiotic bacteria that help prevent relapse.

 The investigational drug, Amixicile, can take down even hyper-virulent strains of drug-resistant Clostridium difficile – commonly called "C. diff" – which kills 14,000 Americans each year.
 It also shows efficacy against Cryptosporidium (protozoans that cause diarrhea) and Helicobacter pylori in mouse models of infection and potentially against many other human pathogens, including Campylobacter jejuni.

 "You have an enzyme found in all these bad-guy bacteria, and our drug gets all of them," U.Va. researcher Paul Hoffman said.
 "It's remarkable to have one drug that has this kind of spectrum."

 Because of Amixicile's expansive reach, Hoffman called it a "superdrug."
 It is so widely effective, he explained, because it targets enzymes shared by the harmful bacteria.

 "Most of the bad pathogens have this enzyme, and the good guys don't," Hoffman said.
 "The catalytic mechanism is absolutely the same in every one of these [harmful] organisms, so the way the drug works is the same for all these organisms, even though their enzymes are slightly different."